-Anthony originally trained as a set and costume designer at the Central School of Art and Design in London.
-He moved to directing as well as designing his own work after more than two decades working very sucessfully as a designer in Opera.
-Having always had a strong interest in the total process of putting a work onstage and how performers and director use a space this seemed like a natural progression.
+Anthony originally trained as a set and costume designer at the Central School of Art and Design, London.
+He moved to directing after more than two decades working internationally as a designer in Opera.

-"Anthony Baker's superb staging (beautifully lit by Mark Doubleday) brought a living intensity to what can seem like rather schematic characters in Tippett's work.
-Against a set of opaque flats whose distorted reflections seemed to amplify the personal angst of the characters on stage, Baker gave us a reading of this complex work that was absorbing and unexpectedly clear without being simplistic...it made for a memorable and compelling evening at the Opera."
+"Anthony Baker's superb staging brought a living intensity to what can seem like rather schematic characters in Tippett's work.
+Against a set of opaque flats whose distorted reflexions seemed to amplify the personal angst of the characters on stage, Baker gave us a reading of this complex work that was absorbing and unexpectedly clear without being simplistic...it made for a memorable and compelling evening at the Opera."
 Opera Now on "The Knot Garden" Montepulciano Festival, Italy

 'Fidelio' Act 2 Finale at the Vlaamse Opera